MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-customize-factboxes.md

 ---
-    title: How to: Customize FactBoxes | Microsoft Docs
+    title: How to Customize FactBoxes | Microsoft Docs
     description: You can add or remove FactBoxes in the FactBox pane with the **Customize** dialog box.
 You use FactBoxes to see information that relates to the record that you have selected in the list or opened in a task page.
 You can select which FactBoxes to display in your FactBox pane.
 You can also customize FactBoxes to display only the fields that you need.
     services: project-madeira
     documentationcenter: ''